William-Francis/test-environment/README.md

 # test-environment
-just a place to test my code
+just a place (inserted in the middle) to test my code

 these are changes to the file.